 Editor’s Note: This test is incomplete.
 The following aspects are not yet determined:

-- Annex F MU/TT is FFS.
+- MU/TT are FFS for ATG UEs with more than 2 transmit antenna connectors/ transceiver array boundary (TAB) connectors.

 6.5.3J.1.1 Test purpose

 To verify that NR ATG UE transmitter does not cause unacceptable interference to other channels or other systems in terms of transmitter spurious emissions.